Seralyn/project-console/README.md

 - the time in the three time zones that are relevant to me
 - Weather conditions in my current location

 This SPA was built in React, Gatsby, and utilizes SCSS (not SASS), and is served via Netlify directly from the repo.
+Storybook was in no way necessary for this site, but I needed to see it used in a real world application in order to solidify abstract concepts.

 https://github.com/Seralyn/project-console